Simple San Marzano Tomato Sauce (4 Ingredients)

 • Add chopped fresh basil leaves at end of cooking – or other fresh herbs like oregano.

-• Add a parmesan rind while the sauce cooks for rich flavor.
+• Add a parmesan rind while the sauce cooks for a rich umami flavor.

 • Add a splash of red wine